-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Boyne City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Boyne City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Boyne City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Boyne City who work in sales jobs (13.05%), office and administrative support (10.38%), and management occupations (10.10%).
+There are especially a lot of people living in Boyne City who work in sales jobs (13.71%), office and administrative support (11.49%), and management occupations (10.63%).

-The population of Boyne City overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Boyne City, 22.43% have at least a bachelor's degree.
+The education level of Boyne City citizens is a little higher than the average for US cities and towns: 24.04% of adults in Boyne City have at least a bachelor's degree.

 The most common language spoken in Boyne City is English.
-Other important languages spoken here include German and Russian.
+Other important languages spoken here include Russian and Spanish.